 The Jewish Rover Route

-The Jewish Rover Route offer to young adults to belong to an international network pour agir, servir, étudier, chercher au-delà de l’action, se soutenir et progresser.
-Together, Jewish Rovers put special focus on active travelling and multicultural experiences, Limud, adventures in the wilderness, community service, and social and economic integration, creativity, music, songs and dances.
+The Jewish Rover Route offer to young adults to belong to an international network to act, to serve, to study, to look beyond action, to support each other and to progress.
+Together, Jewish Rovers put special focus on active travelling and multicultural experiences, Limmud (Jewish studies), adventures in the wilderness, community service, social and economic integration, creativity, music, songs and dances.

 Adult support and the relationship between Rovers and their leaders is an important part of Scouting.
 Adults in the Jewish Rover section are facilitators or advisors.